 Supporters are volunteers who share your experiences and are excited to converse with you!
 They are your peers, as determined by the context of the hotline.
-(For example, the MIT hotline's supporters are all MIT students.)
-They are not certified or licensed, but they do go through our Supporter Development Workshop
+(For example, the UPenn hotline's supporters are all UPenn students.)
+While they are not formally licensed or certified, they do go through our Supporter Training